abbelot/abbelot/README.md

 ### About me

-Currently while I'm studying I also work as a Biomedical scientist in Kalmar where I've lived for the past 8 years.
-I moved here to study and have stayed put since I got hired after graduation.
+Currently while I'm studying I also work as a Biomedical scientist in Linköping where I moved this year.

-I would describe myself as hardworking who is eager to constantly learn new things.
+I would describe myself as hardworking who is eager to constantly learn new things, analytical and very creative.

+- I'm currently working on some small projects for my portfolio.
+- I'm currently learning React framework.

 <!--